-Frontier will located and mark its buried facilities upon proper request through Kentucky 811 (800-752-6007).
-There is no charge for this service TO REPORT A GAS LEAK or other emergency Call 911 immediately. - · Historically, a BTU of energy produced from natural gas has cost less than either electricity or propane... and currently the cost of natural gas is the lowest it has been in years. - NATURAL GAS EFFICIENCY vs. ALTERNATIVE ENERGY SOURCES-New high-efficiency natural gas furnaces and gas packs operate at up to 97% efficiency rates creating even greater value for the consumer.
-And now you may be eligible for up to \$1,500.00 tax credit on a new energy efficient natural gas HVAC system. - HOME AND BUSINESS CENTRAL HEATING-Natural gas heat is comfortable-because a gas furnace delivers warmer air to the heated area than a heat pump. the home feels cozier to the occupant than air delivered by a heat pump, and it cost less to heat with gas. - · WATER HEATING-Natural gas for water heating heats water faster and more economical than electric.
-Up to 50% savings over electrical water heating. - COOKING-Surveys of professional chefs clearly show that they overwhelmingly prefer gas to any other fuel source for cooking.
-So...when thinking of your energy needs, and how you can save on your household budget, call us, Kentucky Frontier Gas, to assist you in connecting to natural gas.
+ontier will located and mark its buried facilities upon proper request throu ntucky 811 (800-752-

+O REPORT A GAS LEAK

+· Historically, a BTU of energy produced from natural gas has cost less than either electricity or propane... and currently the cost of natural gas is the lowest it has been in years.

+NATURAL GAS EFFICIENCY vs. ALTERNATIVE ENERGY SOURCES-New high-efficiency natural gas trunaces and gas packs operate at up to 97% efficiency rates creating even greater value for the consumer.
+And now you may be eligible for up to \$1,500.00 tax credit on a new energy efficient natural gas HVAC system.

+HOME AND BUSINESS CENTRAL HEATING-Natural gas heat is comfortable-because a gas furnace de-livers warmer air to the heated area than a heat pump, the home feels cozier to the occupant than air delivered by a heat pump, and it cost less to heat with gas.

+WATER HEATING-Natural gas for water heating heats water faster and more economical than electric.
+Up to 50% savings over electrical water heating.

+COOKING-Surveys of professional chefs clearly show that they overwhelmingly prefer gas to any other fuel source for cooking.

+So...when thinking of your energy needs, and how you can save on your household bydget, call us, Kentucky Frontier Gas, to assist you in connecting to natural gas.

 Mail payments to: Kentucky Frontier Gas P.O.
-Box 408, Prestonsburg, KY 41653 Call today to see if a gas line is available near you.
+Box 408, Prestonsburg, KY 41653 www.helpvourcommunity.org or 1-877-KIDS-313

+Call today to see if a gas line is available near you.
 (24 hrs) 606-886-2431 or Toll-Free: 866-942-9427

-www.helpyourcommunity.org or 1-877-KIDS-313

-drugs.
-Contact a community coalition and find out what your group can do.
+THEN YOU SEE THE POWER OF COMMUNITY COALITIONS.
+They help community groups organize resources and fight to keep kids away from drugs.
+Contact a community coalition and find out what your group can do

 YOU GET MORE WHEN YOU GET TOGETHER

 Office of National Drug Control Policy

-P'burg Volleycats host Volley for TIMES STAFF REPORT PRESTONSBURG - The Prestonsburg High School Volleycats hosted the Piarist School Lady Knights Thursday in a district volleyball match.
+P'burg Volleycats host Volley for a Cure

+PRESTONSBURG - The Prestonsburg High School Volleycats hosted the Plarist School Lady Knights Thursday in a district volleyball match.
 The game was labeled the "Volley for a Cure Pink Game" with all money raised going to the Susan G Komen for the Cure.
-With the help of the following sponsors -Highlands Foundation, Kentucky Police Professional Association District 9 Pikeville and Kentucky Mountain Bride (In Honor of Bertha "Mas" Prater and Copley) Prestonsburg volleyball program raised over \$1,400 to donate to the Susan G Komen for the Cure.
+With the help of the following sponsors - Highlands Foundation, Kentucky State Police Professional Association District 9 Pikeville and Kentucky Mountain Bride (In Honor of Bertha "Mas" Prater and Carolyn Copley) - the Prestonsburg volleyball program raised over \$1.400 to donate to the Susan G Komen for the Cure.
 The Floyd County Health Department handed out information on breast cancer and gave away free items to those in attendance.
-Chances were sold for a Breast Cancer Throw (donated by Mona Burchett), Homemade Breast Cancer Cake (donated by Maga Lea Wiseman), a prepaid cell phone (donated by AB Wireless), a framed aerial print of Prestonsburg (donated by Paula Goble) and a 911 emergency light (donated by the Floyd County Emergency & Rescue Squad).
+Chances were sold for a Breast Cancer Throw (donated by Mona Burchett).
+Homemade Breast Cancer Cake (donated by Maga Lea Wiserman), a prepaid cell phone (donated by

+AB Wireless), a framed aerial print of Prestonsburg (donated by Paula Goble) and a 911 emergency light (donated by the Floyd County Emergency & Rescue Squad).
 The Volleycats and Lady Knights were dressed in pink uniforms along with their coaches and many fans in attendance.
-Although there was only one winner on the court the real winner was the money raised breast cancer.
-Prestonsburg Volleycats extend thanks to all that attend and donated to this cause.
+Although there was only one winner on the court the real winner was the money raised for breast cancer.
+The Prestonsburg Volleycats extend thanks to all that attend and donated to this cause.